-A foreign expert is a person that does not have a Czech citizenship and is an internationally recognised person in their field (according to the relevant international evaluation scale)
+A foreign expert is a person that does not have Czech citizenship and is an internationally recognized person in their field (according to the relevant international evaluation scale)

-The length of the stay of the foreign expert at JEPU is limited to the maximum of 5 months.
+The length of the stay of the foreign expert at JEPU is limited to a maximum of 5 months.

 The foreign expert that successfully passes the selection process is presented with a work agreement for the corresponding period and corresponding amount of financial reward for their staying at JEPU.
 The amount of the financial reward is set by the vice-rector for science based on the whole budget for this area, reception of the candidate and the length of their stay at JEPU

 The requests for the selection procedure are submitted continuously to the IGA employee until the quota for the financial resources has been spent.

 The request must be submitted no later than 2 months prior to the beginning of the planned involvement of the foreign expert at JEPU.

 Professor Lukáč is a recognized leading authority in the field of metallurgy.
 His research works are known and respected by the professional community – he lectures not only in European countries but also overseas.